-Numerous individuals have made statements supporting Maj.
-Golsteyn in the past, from Marine Corps General Officers to members of his ODA.
+Numerous individuals have made statements supporting Major Golsteyn in the past, from Marine Corps General Officers to members of his ODA.
 Over the course of the Army’s prior investigation, no other service members would serve as witnesses against Golsteyn, despite offers of immunity for themselves.
 The senior medic attached to Golsteyn’s Green Beret unit expressed disbelief that such an event ever occurred.
 A best-selling author and embedded journalist, Bing West, who spent time with the Green Beret unit stated he had never seen the unit do anything inappropriate.

-Longtime supporter of Golsteyn, Congressman Duncan Hunter previously stated the Army “ought to be embarrassed” and upon hearing newest charge this week stated,“This situation is a complete travesty.
+Longtime supporter of Golsteyn, former Congressman Duncan Hunter previously stated the Army “ought to be embarrassed” and upon hearing newest charge stated,“This situation is a complete travesty.
 Matt Golsteyn is a war hero and the Army he served is failing him.
 It is important to remember that zero evidence has been provided to substantiate the charges against Matt and the Army’s recent actions, perhaps blinded by their own bureaucracy, appear to be retaliatory in nature….The men that served with Matt, including a Medal of Honor recipient, stand by him, as do I.”

-Golsteyn believes any accusation by the U.S. Army is a mischaracterization of combat actions as murder, and his lawyer had previously stated these were exaggerated claims with narratives that had been “taken out of context.”
+Golsteyn maintained any accusation by the U.S. Army is a mischaracterization of combat actions as murder, and his lawyer had previously stated these were exaggerated claims with narratives that had been “taken out of context.”

 On November 15, 2019, President Trump intervened in the case and used his Executive Clemency powers to pardon Major Matt Golsteyn.